 Four men—James, Joses, Simon, and Judas—are mentioned as the brothers or siblings of Jesus.
 (See Matthew 13:55; Mark 6:3.)
 There has been much discussion through the centuries as to the exact relationship of these men to Jesus.
+So the question remains, did Jesus have siblings?
 Three principal views have been advanced:

 (1) that they were Jesus' actual siblings/brothers, that is, half brothers, sons of Joseph and Mary (and therefore younger than Jesus);

 (2) that they were His stepbrothers, that is, children of Joseph by a previous marriage (and thus all older than He and not His blood relatives at all);